Mayeu/NYaifO/README.md

 ##What is this?

-It is a guide (and in a near future, a serie of patch) to create a `miniroot55.fs` system, that will boot a server and automatically install OpenBSD 5.5 on it.
-Without the need to have an accessible console on this server.
+It is a guide (and maybe in a near future, a series of patches) to create a `miniroot55.fs` system, that will be dd(1)'ed on the hard drive, and will boot the server to automatically install OpenBSD 5.5 on it.
+Without the need to have access to a console on the machine.

 The short term goal here is to have an quick & dirty way to install OpenBSD when you can not access the console output of the machine.